 Hence, when put together, Ayurveda means the knowledge about the maintenance of your life.
 The true history of Ayurveda starts from the time of the Vedas, the oldest scriptures of Hinduism.

-As per the history of Ayurveda, ancient mythology contends that the concept and essence of Ayurveda were revealed by the creator of the world himself – aka Lord Brahma.
+As per the history of Ayurveda, ancient mythology contends that Ayurveda’s concept and essence were revealed by the creator of the world himself – aka Lord Brahma.

 Ayurveda is the proper and fancy name for Indian Herbalism.
 It was the study and use of herbs in India a few thousand years ago.
 It sprouted some 5000 years ago as a concept of combining the profound thoughts of medicine and philosophy.